On our kindest of days, most Australians believe that vocational education and training (VET) is ‘stuck in the past’.

 Recent data from the National Centre for Vocational Education Research Student Outcomes Survey shows that only 30% of VET grads end up working in occupations for which they have been trained and qualified; and less than 40% of students who commence study or training complete it.

 Is it any wonder that national TAFE enrollments have fallen by 6.5%between 2016 and 2017, from 617,000 students to 577, 200?
-A report from the Mitchell Institute earlier this year suggests that participation in vocational studies is predicted to fall from 9.4% this year to 6.3% by 2030.
+A report from the Mitchell Institute earlier this year suggests that participation in vocational studies is predicted to fall from 5.3% to 1.3% by 2031.

 Yet more than 1.2 million workers are in the technical and trade sector, representing more than 13% of the entire Australian workforce and these industries are only expected to grow in the next 10-15 years.